john-bokma/tumblelog/README.md

 ```

 Next, open http://localhost:8000/ to view your pages.
 Note that not
-all links work if you generated the site for your own domain.
+all links work if you generated the site for your own domain and view
+it via a local webserver.

 ![A screenshot of the four styles that come with tumblelog](https://repository-images.githubusercontent.com/178557390/30c42f00-e7ae-11e9-839d-d6bd6faa6e48)